RI-SE/ATOS/docs/Contributing/Testing/testing.md

 ## Unit Tests
 Unit tests for C++ code in ATOS are written in gtest.
 New modules must have unit tests covering at least the core functionality.
 All unit tests for a each module are executed automatically each time a pull request is submitted.

-To run individual unit tests, run the following command from the your atos build folder in your workspace:
+To run individual unit tests, run the following command from the ATOS build folder in your workspace:
 ```bash
 cd ~/atos_ws/build/atos
 ctest -R <test_name>